 In January 2014, the BNRA updated the status of the National Action Plan and issued a new revision.
-In this revision of the NAcP was added Part IV: "New Measures and Activities".
-Part IV contains a list of 10 new measures for implementation or conducting new analyses resulted from already completed measures from Part I and Part III of the NAcP of December 2012, related to completed researches or studies.
+It contains 10 new measures for implementation or conducting new analyses resulted from already completed measures from Part I and Part III of the NAcP of December 2012, related to completed researches or studies.
 The activities and measures envisaged in this part are at the site level.
 The NAcP includes also a new Attachment 4 which specifies in tabular form the new measures.
 The same table also indicates the interface with the previous measure, the status of implementation and deadline for completion.
 A total of 73 measures and activities were included in the NAcP of January 2014.